Color Temperature Revisited

 Choosing the Right Color Temperature

 As you may have already guessed, color temperature has nothing to do with physical heat.
 Rather, it describes the warm/cool characteristics of light according to its color, ranging from the orange glow of a candle to the bright blue light of the sun.
 Measured in degrees Kelvin, the color temperature scale is even backwards from an ambient temperature scale: the lower the color temperature, the warmer (or more orange) the light is; the higher the color temperature, the cooler (or more blue) the light is.
-Most lights have color temperatures between 2700K and 6500K.
-The particular color temperature you need depends on your room and application.
+Most lights have color temperatures between 2700K and 6500K, and the particular color temperature you need depends on your room and application.

 Warm Light (2700K – 3500K)